Masai Mara Safari Experience

 We set off early this morning in order to witness the animal kingdom at its most active hour.
 Continue your safari in search for the park's large populations of wildebeest, buffalo, lion, elephants, and giraffes.
 Marvel at gazelles, impala and ostrich from wonderful vistas along the Esoit Oloololo Escarpment.
 Before returning to your lodge, you may stop at a Masai village to learn about, and interact with, the local Masai people.
 You will also have a chance today or tomorrow to try the optional balloon safari, a fantastic once-in-a-lifetime experience.

 Breathe in the fresh morning air as you enjoy the African sun as it rises over the savannah of the "Mara".
 Visit a watering hole while on a morning game drive, a perfect time and place for wildlife photography.
-Return to Nairobi in the afternoon, where your safari concludes.
+Return to Nairobi in the afternoon, tour ends upon arrival.